-Biophilia (meaning love of nature) focuses on human’s innate attraction to nature and natural processes.
+Biophilia (meaning a love of nature) focuses on humans’ innate attraction to nature and natural processes.
 It suggests that we all have a genetic connection to the natural world built up through hundreds of thousands of years of living in agrarian settings.

-It is a term popularized by American biologist Edward O Wilson in the 1980’s, when he observed how increasing rates of urbanisation were leading to a disconnection with the natural world.
-With high rates of migration to urban settings in the developed world and soaring rates in developing countries – Biophilia is of ever increasing importance to our health and well-being in the built environment.
+It is a term popularized by American biologist Edward O. Wilson in the 1980’s, when he observed how the increasing rates of urbanisation were leading to a disconnection with the natural world.
+With high rates of migration to urban settings in the developed world and soaring rates in developing countries, Biophilia is of ever increasing importance to our health and wellbeing in the built environment.

-Biophilic Design uses these ideas as principles to create a human centred approach that when applied improves many of the spaces that we live and work in today, with numerous benefits to our health and well-being.
+Biophilic Design uses these ideas as principles (known as patterns) to create a human-centred approach that, when applied, improves many of the spaces that we live and work in today, with numerous benefits to our health and wellbeing.

 - Office design: productivity can be increased by 8%, rates of well-being up by 13%, increases in creativity, with reduced absenteeism and presenteeism

 - Hospitality design: Guests willing to pay23% more for rooms with views of Biophilic elements

 - Education spaces: increased rates of learning 20-25%, improved test results, concentration levels and attendance, reduced impacts of ADHD